 Most bathrooms in accessible rooms have been fitted with appropriate adaptations including walk-in showers, drop down shower seats, anti-slip flooring, grab rails, shower seats, height adjustable sinks, and Clos-o-Mat toilets.
 You can see below for examples of our accessible rooms.

-The current policy at the University of Warwick is to only accommodate on-campus assistance/guide dogs that have been specifically trained and registered with an organisation such as Guide Dogs or Assistance Dogs International.
+Requests for assistance animals are considered in accordance with current guidance.
+Assistance animals must be registered and trained through a recognised organisation such as Assistance Dogs UK,Link opens in a new window Guide Dogs or Assistance Dogs International.
 The University reviews its procedures regularly to ensure they are in accordance with current legislation.
-Staff in Student Support and Warwick Accommodation can also assist prospective students in identifying potential off-campus accommodation alternatives if their needs cannot be met on campus.
+Staff in Wellbeing Support Services and Warwick Accommodation can also assist prospective students with identifying potential off-campus accommodation alternatives if their needs cannot be met on campus.